mircealungu/reconstruction/2_Abstraction.md

 **Advice: Start working on your project!
 Don't leave it all for the last moment!**

-- Start from the dependencies extracted last time and create an abstracted module view.
+- Start from the dependencies extracted last time and create an abstracted module view based on aggregating entities and relationships

-- Consider creating multiple complementary views if one is still too overwhelming.
+- Consider creating multiple complementary abstracted views if one is still too overwhelming.
+Or filtering.

 - Do you have access to the developers such that you can recover a reflection model viewpoint of the system?
 There would be extra points if you did this